 Required Course: COGS 5001.

 Requirements.
 Three courses from the list below, including courses from at least two academic departments or divisions.
 Students are encouraged to have at least two courses from outside their home department/division.
-(NOTE: None of the courses below are offered by the Cognitive Science Program.
+(NOTE: Most of the courses below are not offered by the Cognitive Science Program.
 For further information about a course or permission to enroll, please contact the offering department).
 Students who are candidates for both the Neurobiology of Language program and the Cognitive Science Graduate Certificate may use only one Neurobiology of Language program course to satisfy the Cognitive Science Graduate Certificate requirements.

 Educational Psychology: EPSY 6550.